Nature Around

 |

-wall of the old lighthouse.
-The chimney cap (in
+at the northern wall of the old Lighthouse.
+The

-place in 1999, see below) is lying on the collapsing
+chimney cap (in place in 1999, see below) is lying

 |

-The floor is rotting, a serious risk especially
+of the shed.
+The floor is rotting, a serious

-in view of the lacking door and free access.
+risk especially in view of the lacking door and

 |

-remover, a good lick of fresh paint, and it's as
+Some paint remover, a good lick of fresh paint,

 |

-One of the living rooms in the assistant keepers'
+One of the living rooms in the Assistant

 |